AlexanderStavrop/ArchLinux_Installation-and-Essentilas/Arch-Essentials.md

     |  t  | Linux root x86-64 (23)|  -   |
     |  n  | Swap partition        | +1G  |
     |  t  | Linux swap (19)       |  -   |
-      - Create partition table (g)
-  - Create your efi partition of 1G, if does not exist (n)(1)
-    - Set partition types to "Efi Partition" (1)
-  - Create your main partition for the "Linux system" and leave 1Gb for the swap (n)
-    - Set partition types to Linux root x86-64 (23)
-  - Create the swap partition in the end of 1G size (n)
-    - Set partition type "Linux swap" (19)
  - Verify all your partitions are ok
  - Exit
    - \# w